Skip to main content

 Connecting UMD’s Do Good Campus and Expanding Its Opportunities

 The Do Good Campus Strategic Leadership Council expands our efforts to fund, recognize, incentivize and reward Do Good efforts throughout the University of Maryland.
-The Do Good Campus Council is part of the Office of the Provost, with the Council Chair reporting to Dr. Jennifer King Rice, Senior Vice President and Provost.
+The Council is part of the Office of the Provost, with the Council Chair reporting to Dr. Jennifer King Rice, Senior Vice President and Provost.

-This new Council is composed of senior administrators from all schools and colleges, as well as the Division of Student Affairs, University Libraries, Office of Diversity and Inclusion and the Department of Intercollegiate Athletics.
+This Council is composed of senior administrators from virtually all schools and colleges, as well as the Division of Student Affairs, University Libraries, Office of Diversity and Inclusion and the Department of Intercollegiate Athletics.
 These appointees were selected by their respective deans and/or senior leadership, in collaboration with the Provost and the Director of the Do Good Institute.

 Learn more about the Do Good Campus Fund Learn more about the Provost’s Do Good Innovator Awards